dpkell/react-hooks-authentication/README.md

 2. Implemented functionality for user sign-up, sign-in with email and password, and google sign in using React hooks.

-3. Began creating and styling data-entry-controller, data-entry-table, and data-entry components
+3. Began creating and styling data-entry-controller, data-entry-table, and data-entry components.

 ### 08/08/2020